-This certificate has to be attested at the embassy of the country where the death certificate was issued and then certified by the Qatari Ministry of Foreign Affairs.
-It may be required to be translated to Arabic.
+The death certificate has to be attested at the embassy of the country where the death certificate was issued and then certified by the Qatari Ministry of Foreign Affairs.
+It may be required to be translated into Arabic.

 Socials ethics and traditions

 Thinking about visiting or living in Qatar?
 There are a few things you need to know before you go and while you are here to ensure that your time in Qatar is memorable, for all the right reasons.
 Keep in mind that you are no longer in the UK.
 Respect the laws and values of the country and your stay should be an extremely enjoyable one.